 Looking at the fact that S&OP has been around for some 35 years, Dr Pike spoke about the fact that organizations have yet to really move to use this practice in an agile manner aligned to modern cloud platforms.

-As organizations look to try and resolve their ‘last mile challenge’ in the post-pandemic era, the speakers agreed that businesses need to align processes with an operating plan that really helps them know they should be doing on the next mile.
+As organizations look to try and resolve their ‘last mile challenge’ in the post-pandemic era, the speakers agreed that businesses need to align processes with an operating plan that really helps them know they should be doing on the next mile for optimal supply chain efficiency.

 A key factor for demand planners throughout the pandemic has, of course, been the fact that we have never had access to any datasets that describe the shape of the way business has functioned throughout this period.